christian-carroll/PowersortForJava/README.md

 TimSortAlter is me taking the origninal TimSort and altering it into a powersort while trying to change as little as possible, going with the idea that if it's as similar as possible to the current standard then it could be good.

-TimSortAlterNoComparator is the same idea as TimSortAlter but again to work with primitive data types.
+TimSortInt is the same idea as TimSortAlter but again to work with primitive data types.
 CURRENT WIP

 TimSort - OpenJDK's int version of timsort